tonychen05/ohio-discord-bot-2024/README.md

 TODO pip install -r requirements.txt

-### Additional resources:
+### Closing remarks:

 And that completes the setup process!
 You can now edit files, commit and push changes to your fork, and then open a pull request to merge your changes into the production code.

+### Additional resources:

 To learn more about using Git and GitHub, check out the following resources:

 - [An Intro to Git and GitHub for Beginners](https://product.hubspot.com/blog/git-and-github-tutorial-for-beginners) by HubSpot.
 A good place to start for those with limited prior experience.
 - [git - the simple guide](https://rogerdudler.github.io/git-guide/) covers some basic commands you will use very often.
+- [The GitHub Docs](https://docs.github.com/en) has articles that cover everything you need to know about using GitHub.
 - [The Pro Git ebook](https://git-scm.com/book/en/v2), which is completely free to access online.
 Has very comprehensive information about Git, but might be hard to follow for beginners.